 - Other Contributions.
 Other contributions to WCF are welcome at any time and in any amount.
 Any woman is welcome to join the WCF or contribute to the fund.
 It is our desire to attract a membership that is broad, diverse and inclusive.

-The WCF Advisory Board reserves a $50 allocation from each membership contribution for operating expenses.
+The WCF Advisory Board reserves an allocation from each membership contribution for operating expenses.
 Full members of WCF have the option of deciding how the remainder of their contribution will be distributed.
 The WCF currently has four endowments listed above, and we also conduct an annual campaign to raise funds for the current grants cycle.

 Make a Donation – CLICK HERE